adi2003/Visual-Sudoku-Solver/README.md

 Example Usage

-1. Upload an Image:
+1. Upload an Image:<br>

- -- Click on the "Choose File" button and select an image of a Sudoku puzzle from your computer.
+ -- Click on the "Choose File" button and select an image of a Sudoku puzzle from your computer.<br>
- -- Click on "Upload and Solve".
+ -- Click on "Upload and Solve".<br>

-2. View Solved Puzzle:
+2. View Solved Puzzle:<br>

- -- The solved puzzle will be displayed with the solution overlaid on the original image.
+ -- The solved puzzle will be displayed with the solution overlaid on the original image.<br>
  -- You can download the solved image.

-Troubleshooting:
+Troubleshooting: <br>

--- Ensure all required packages are installed.
+-- Ensure all required packages are installed.<br>
--- Verify the pre-trained MNIST model path is correct.
+-- Verify the pre-trained MNIST model path is correct.<br>
--- Ensure Tesseract OCR is installed and configured correctly if you choose to use it.
+-- Ensure Tesseract OCR is installed and configured correctly if you choose to use it.<br>
 -- Check the Flask server logs for any errors.

-Future Improvements:
+Future Improvements: <br>
-1. Improve digit recognition accuracy.
+1. Improve digit recognition accuracy.<br>
-2. Add more robust error handling and user feedback.
+2. Add more robust error handling and user feedback.<br>
 3. Extend the application to handle more complex puzzles and features.